 Since learning how to start painting in high school when Colin was 16, he has grown his artistic practice to an outstanding level and has some tremendous achievements to date.
 When Colin just turned 21 years old he attended a prestigious Master Artists Seminar taught by world renowned wildlife artist, Robert Bateman, who personally invited Colin to attend.
 At 23 Colin’s painting “Grassland Harmonies” was selected a finalist in the 2013 The Artist’s Magazines, annual international art competition, competing in the professional division.
 Awarded artist's residence at the Wallace Stegner House in Eastend, Saskatchewan for the month of June 2015 is one of Colin's most memorable awards.
 Colin's largest artistic achievement to date was when he had one of his life dreams come true, a solo exhibition at the Royal Alberta Museum in Edmonton, Alberta.
 The exhibition took place during the spring and summer of 2015 when Colin was just 25 years old.
 The exhibition was shown as a one man show in the Museums large, 2500 square foot, Feature Exhibitions Gallery space.

 Colin has been awarded signature membership of the highly ranked and international, Artists For Conservation foundation (AFC) in 2017.
 The AFC represents the world's leading collective of artists focused on nature and wildlife.
 Colin has exhibited with the AFC every year since earning signature membership in the AFC’s annual international juried exhibition– which is one of the largest conservation themed exhibits in the world.
 Colin is also a juried professional member of the International Guild of Realism (IGOR), a collective of some of the world’s top realist artists today.
-Colin is also a juried Active Member with the Federation of Canadian Artists (FCA), and has exhibited in numerous juried exhibitions with the FCA recently which are held at the Federation Gallery in Vancouver, Canada.
+Most recently, in 2022, Colin became juried in as an Associate Member with the Federation of Canadian Artists (FCA), and has exhibited in numerous juried exhibitions with the FCA which are held at the Federation Gallery in Vancouver, Canada.

 Colin’s goal with The Grassland Series is to raise the awareness of the beauty of this fragile ecosystem while supporting conservation efforts within this region.
 Most importantly to Colin, his biggest goal with this growing series, is to inspire people of all ages globally to search within themselves to discover their deepest passions and unique abilities, and to put the two together to make a positive difference in the world around them in a way that is very unique.